sipsorcery-org/sipsorcery/examples/Softphone/SIPSorcery.SoftPhone/readme.txt

 determine its public IP.
 If it can't then there will almost certainly be audio issues on some calls.

-SIPUsername - The username for your SIP account.
+SIPUsername - Optional, the username for your SIP account.
-SIPPassword - The password for your SIP account.
+SIPPassword - Optional, the password for your SIP account.
-SIPServer - The host of your SIP server.
+SIPServer - Optional, the host of your SIP server.
-SIPFromName - The name you would like to appear as the display name on your SIP calls.
+SIPFromName - Optional, the name you would like to appear as the display name on your SIP calls.
+DnsServer - Optional, a custom DNS server to use.
+Relevant if default DNS server does not resolve
+            SIP SRV records

 The sipsockets node can be used to configure the SIP transport layer.
 This is optional and if the node is left commented then default values will be used.